rhodyprog4ds/BrownFall21/_sources/syllabus/achievements.md

 ```
 ````

 The course will meet MWF 3-3:50pm in Chafee Social Sci Center  235.
-Every class will include participatory live coding (instructor types, students follow along)) instruction and small exercises for you to progress toward level 1 achievements of the new skills introduced in class that day.
+Every class will include participatory live coding (instructor types code while explaining, students follow along)) instruction and small exercises for you to progress toward level 1 achievements of the new skills introduced in class that day.

 Programming assignments that will be due each week Tuesday by 11:59pm.